geertjanw/ojet-training/README.md

 </oj-form-layout>
 ```

-5. Move the references to 'ojs/ojinputtext' and 'ojs/ojformlayout' from the end of the 'define' block of the 'dashboard.js' file to the end of the 'define' block of the 'my-employee-form-viewModel.js' file.
+5. Move the references to 'ojs/ojinputtext' and 'ojs/ojformlayout' from the end of the dependency list passed into the define() call of the 'dashboard.js' file to the end of the dependency list passed into the define() call of the 'my-employee-form-viewModel.js' file.

 6. In 'component.json', within your 'my-employee-form' CCA component, add content to the 'properties' section, like this: